guidol70/RunCPM_Windows/README.md

-# RunCPM_Windows - a CPM-Emulator for the Windows-Text-Shell/-Console
+# RunCPM for Windows - a text-based CP/M-Emulator
+the fork for the Windows-Text-Shell/-Console

+Original by Marcelo Dantas at https://github.com/MockbaTheBorg/RunCPM

 RunCPM for Windows 32bit (XP and up ) and 64Bit pre-compiled with TDM-GCC-32 or TDM-GCC-64